tonykunda/autorecon/readme.md

 A quick and dirty little Bootstap/AngularJS web app for viewing the results.
 Enter the TLD or ASN that was scanned using either tool and click go.

+In terminal, navigate to the project folder and run `python -m SimpleHTTPServer`

 * ASNs - Displays all discovered ASNs associated with the recon.
 Click the AS number on the right to view HE's info on the ASN.
 Click the masscan button to copy a masscan command to the clipboard to paste into the terminal for manual recon.

 * IP's - Displays all discovered IPs, the domains associated with them, and screenshots of the webapps running on ports 80 and 433.
 Click the 80 or 443 buttons to open that domain in a new tab.